 If you can afford to put a lot of money on your credit card every month — and pay it off in full — you need a credit card that rewards big spending.
 Many of the best rewards credit cards are designed for average spenders.
 If your spending goes far beyond the average, you’re going to want a credit card that offers better-than-average rewards.

 If you have a tendency to spend big — at stores and restaurants, on vacation or just in general — consider taking these cards with you.

 High credit limit: Chase Freedom Unlimited®

-If you’re looking for a cash-back credit card that rewards big spending, the Chase Freedom Unlimited® is currently offering 3% cash back on all purchases for the first $20,000 spent in your first year.
-After you hit that $20K mark, you’ll earn unlimited 1.5% cash back on all purchases.
+If you’re looking for a cash-back credit card that rewards big spending, the Chase Freedom Unlimited® is currently offering $150 cash back after you spend $500 in the first 3 months and you’ll earn unlimited 1.5% cash back on all purchases.

 - Fund a big purchase